Sophie-Pages/GoogleDataAnalyticsCyclisticCaseStudy/README.md

 ![image](https://github.com/user-attachments/assets/7ba855f9-4ced-4d4a-94b0-be602ba3487f)

-There are three types of vehicles in the data I collected: electric bike, classic bike, and electric scooter.
+I found three types of vehicles in the data I collected: electric bike, classic bike, and electric scooter.
 However, in the information provided to me, Cyclistic is said to use reclining bikes, hand tricycles, and cargo bikes.
 Either that information is outdated or the assistive options are not clearly identified in the dataset.
-If the information is missing from our dataset or if it was removed during the anonymisation process, we could add a question asking if the users use our assistive bikes in the anonymous survey I proposed to the stakeholders.
+If the information is missing from our dataset or if it was removed during the anonymization process, we could add a question asking if the users use our assistive bikes in the anonymous survey I proposed to the stakeholders.

 The most used type of vehicle is the classic bike for both members and casual riders, followed by the electric bike, and the electric scooter.

 ### Number of rides
 ![image](https://github.com/user-attachments/assets/fc331242-d19e-4b87-a92b-18cc9b6c6ba7)

 Two-thirds of the total number of rides were done by members and one-third by casual riders.
 Either the members are more diligent and ride more often or there are just more members than casual riders or both.
-Due to the anonymisation process, we have no way of knowing without doing a survey.
+Due to the anonymization process, we have no way of knowing without doing a survey.
 My assumption is that there are more members than casual riders and they are more diligent as well.

 #### By hour
 ![image](https://github.com/user-attachments/assets/d7efc80d-25e5-4f7b-9c05-5357fcea28f0) ![image](https://github.com/user-attachments/assets/bdf9c8db-cdcd-4233-9840-520ea935f5b4)